Macrometacorp/macrometa-cache/README.md

 #### cache.create(): Promise

-Creates a global KV collection with name passed in options. if not passed it creates with name `mmcache`.
+Creates a global KV collection with name provided in options. if not provided it creates with name `mmcache`.

 #### cache.set(`key`, `value`, `[ttl]`): Promise